andrew/ultimate-awesome/README.md

 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (semantic, NeRF, BEV, Nav, Learning Methods) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-ai-saas](https://github.com/sarat9/awesome-ai-saas) - List of handy AI gpt tools and apps for every day life.
 - [awesome-oss-research-data](https://github.com/sboysel/awesome-oss-research-data) - A (curated) list of empirical research and datasets in the space of Open Source Software.
-- [Awesome-HPE-Open-Source](https://github.com/sirredbeard/Awesome-HPE-Open-Source) - An Awesome list of open source initiatives at HPE.
 - [awesome-cto](https://github.com/soerenmartius/awesome-cto) - 💫 A collection of awesome motivating resources for entrepreneurs with a focus on tech.
 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-softwareag](https://github.com/SoftwareAG/awesome-softwareag) - A curated list of awesome Software AG open source repositories, tools, libraries and other resources.